-An optional P-Code can now be specified along with an M08.
-As long as no other G-Codes are in the same block, and the machine is equipped with a Variable Frequency Drive for the coolant pump, this P-Code can be used to specify the desired pressure level of the coolant pump.
-P0 = Low Pressure P1 = Normal Pressure P2 = High Pressure
+As long as no other G-Codes are in the same block, and t, this P-Code can be used to specify the desired pressure level of the coolant pump: P0 = Low Pressure P1 = Normal Pressure P2 = High Pressure

 If no P-Code is specified, or the specified P-Code is out of range, then normal pressure will be used.

-If the machine is not equipped with a Variable Frequency Drive for the coolant pump, then the P-Code will simply have no effect.
+If the machine is not equipped with a Variable Frequency Drive for the coolant pump, then the P-Code will have no effect.

-The control checks the coolant level only at the start of a program, so a low coolant condition will not stop a running program.

-Do not use straight or "neat" mineral cutting oils.
+NOTE: The control checks the coolant level only at the start of a program, so a low coolant condition will not stop a running program.
+CAUTION: Do not use straight or "neat" mineral cutting oils.
 They cause damage to rubber components in the machine.

-Use M88/M89 to start and stop the optional Through-Spindle Coolant.
+NOTE: Use M88/M89 to start and stop the optional Through-Spindle Coolant.